3918 US-76, Chatsworth, GA 30705

 Luxury Vinyl is the easiest flooring to install.
 It is offered in tile and plank formats.
 Not to mention, it gives you the realistic look of tile for a fraction of the cost.
 This flooring is made to withstand today’s active families and engineered to last decades.
 Additionally, it is water, mildew, slip, stain, and scratch-resistant.
-To view, a guide on the difference between standard vinyl and LVT visit the Spruce.
+To view, a very informative guide on the difference between standard vinyl and LVT visit our blog page, and see Vinyl Flooring vs Laminate.

 Warehouse Carpets offers a wide selection of luxury vinyl tile/plank from leading manufacturers at wholesale prices.
 Contact us to get a free quote or call 800-526-2229 to talk with a member of our staff and we’ll help you select the right Luxury Vinyl Tile/Plank for your home or business.